tarahs/fresh-tomatoes/fresh-tomatoes-server/Readme.md

-# fresh-tomatoes-server
+## fresh-tomatoes-server
-fresh-tomatoes-server is an api for movie reviews which enables an ability to write movies to database and read movies from a database based on the filter input.
+fresh-tomatoes-server is an api for movie reviews which enables an ability to write movies to database and read movies from a database based on the filter and pagination input.

 ### Version
 1.0